 LDL cholesterol : The "bad" cholesterol that builds up inside your arteries

 Triglycerides : Another type of fat in your blood

 Total cholesterol: A combination of the other three numbers

 The American Heart Association recommends that adults 20 and older have their cholesterol checked every 4 to 6 years.
 You may have to fast 9 to 12 hours before the test.

 Total cholesterol of 200 mg/dL or more is out of the normal range.
 Your doctor will consider things like your age, whether you smoke, and whether a close family member has heart problems to decide whether your specific test numbers are high and what to do about them.

 Lifestyle changes that can lower your cholesterol include a healthy diet, weight loss, and exercise.
 You should:

-- Choose foods low in trans fats
+- Choose foods low in trans fats and saturated fats

 - Eat more fiber-rich foods, such as oatmeal, apples, bananas, pears, prunes, kidney beans, chickpeas, lentils, and lima beans